canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/install-an-irc-server/Install_An_IRC-Server.md

 As you are already in the installation directory, you can simply type `make`. this process will take around 10 minutes so feel free to step away from the computer.

-next to copy the program, we type:
+Next to copy the program, we type:
 ```markdown
 make install
 ```
-Now reboot your computer by typing `reboot`
+Now reboot your computer by typing `reboot`, make sure there are no other running programs.

 Great!
 Now we have InspIRCd fully installed, we can continue to set up an IRC Server.
 ##Running the Server